Russia to cut oil output by 5% as sanctions bite – KION546

 The cut is equivalent to about 5% of Russian oil output.

-Futures prices for Brent crude — the global benchmark — jumped 2.7% on the news Friday morning.
+Futures prices for Brent crude, the global benchmark, jumped 2.7% on the news Friday morning to $86 a barrel as traders anticipated a tightening in global supply.

 According to Reuters, Russia took the decision to reduce its output without consulting the OPEC+ group of producers, which includes Saudi Arabia.
 OPEC+ decided in October to cut output by 2 million barrels per day and has not adjusted that stance since.